SAP Industry Solutions Licensing

 - SAP IS-Utilities (IS-U): Tailored for utilities companies (energy, water, gas providers), IS-U offers capabilities for customer service, billing and invoicing, device management (meters), energy data management, and contract accounting specific to utilities.
 This enables handling high-volume consumer billing, rate tariffs, and regulatory reporting required in the utilities sector.

 - SAP IS-Oil & Gas: Built for the oil and gas industry, this set of solutions supports both upstream operations (exploration & production) and downstream operations (refining, distribution, trading).
-For example, it includes modules for hydrocarbon product management, upstream project management, revenue distribution, and traders’ and schedulers’ workbenches for commodity trading logistics.
+For example, it includes modules for hydrocarbon product management, upstream project management, revenue distribution, and workbenches for traders and schedulers to support commodity trading logistics.

 - SAP IS-Healthcare: Developed for the healthcare sector (hospitals and clinical providers), this solution (also known as SAP for Healthcare) supports hospital administrative processes such as patient management, admissions, discharges and transfers, billing for medical services, and integration with clinical systems (SAP’s IS-H component can work with partner hospital systems like i.s.h.med).
 It extends core ERP to manage patient master data and healthcare-specific billing, which are critical in a hospital environment.

 - SAP IS-Aerospace & Defense (A&D): Aimed at aerospace manufacturers, defense contractors, and related industries, SAP’s A&D solution (part of SAP’s Discrete Industries portfolio) provides functionality for complex manufacturing projects, configuration management for aircraft or defense systems, maintenance repair and overhaul (MRO) processes, and compliance with defense regulations.
-It builds on core logistics and project systems to handle lengthy production cycles, sophisticated quality control, and product lifecycle management required in A&D.
+It builds on core logistics and project systems to handle lengthy production cycles, sophisticated quality control, and product lifecycle management required in the aerospace and defense (A&D) sector.

 - Other Industry Solutions: SAP also offers industry-specific solutions for many other sectors, such as Automotive (handling vehicle management, dealer supply chain, and VIN-specific processes), Banking (core banking processes and banking services), Insurance (policy management, claims processing), Public Sector (tax and revenue management, social services), Consumer Products, Manufacturing, Engineering & Construction, and more.
 Each comes with specialized capabilities aligned to that industry’s needs.

-These examples illustrate how SAP delivers targeted functionality for industries with unique requirements.
+These examples demonstrate how SAP provides tailored functionality for industries with distinct needs.

 Importantly, each solution may be considered a separate component in an SAP deployment and, therefore, may carry separate licensing requirements, which we will explore next.